buffet/kiwmi/README.md

 ## Using

 Since kiwmi does not have any logic in itself, all logic must be provided by lua scripts, specifically the init.lua file.
 See the lua_docs.md for a ruleset for the lua files.
-To test a lua command / file, you can use the kiwmi client (kiwmic).
+To test a snippet of lua code, you can use the kiwmi client (kiwmic).
 By default, no lua configuration file is supplied.
-If you *really* want an example, you can look at https://github.com/zena1/kiwmi./blob/master/init.lua
+You can place the file at ~/.config/kiwmi/init.lua If you *really* want an example, you can look at https://github.com/zena1/kiwmi./blob/master/init.lua